joshuaballoch/joshuaballoch.github.io/_posts/2018-02-12-up-and-running-lambda.md

 In this post, we'll focus on getting up and running with a Lambda function, with the ability to deploy using a single command.
 We'll also get the local development environment set up, and build space into the configuration for deployed to staged environments.

 Just to note - the end goal of this post is a lambda function that won't actually do anything.
-We'll be building in functionality in future posts, specifically we'll be building a function that simulates doing data processing in a data pipeline.
+In future posts, we'll add functionality that simulates doing data processing in a data pipeline.
 We'll develop and test that function locally before deploying.
 For now, we'll just build the base dev environment and deploy an empty function to AWS>

 ## Getting Started